-The tool frame features two jaws, a handle, a ratchet adjustment wheel, and an emergency ratchet release.
+The tool frame features two jaws, a handle, and a ratchet adjustment wheel.
 The die set consists of a crimper (upper die) and an anvil (lower die).
-The tool frame holds a die assembly with two crimping chambers (see Figure 1).
-Die-retaining pins and die-retaining screws are used to secure the dies in the tool frame.
+The tool frame holds a die assembly with four crimping chambers (see Figure 1).
+Die-retaining spring pins and screws are used to secure the dies in the tool frame.

 The tool features a ratchet and an adjustment wheel with a range of settings.
-The ratchet ensures that the tool has completed the cycle and does not release until the handles have been fully closed, unless the emergency ratchet release is rotated to manually release the ratchet.
+The ratchet ensures that the tool has completed the cycle and does not release until the handles have been fully closed.
 The adjustment wheel controls the amount of handle pressure exerted on the dies during the crimping procedure.